BIS351groupproject/Flavour-House-Restaurant-App/README.md

 - We don't rely only on colors to show errors; we use text labels as well.

 Perceivable Content (Images & Charts)
-- Alt Text: Every food image has a descriptive alt attribute, alt="Pepperoni Pizza" as an example .
+- Alt Text: Every food image has a descriptive alt attribute, alt="Pepperoni Pizza" as an example.
 - Semantic Charts: Our Bar Chart uses "figure", making the data understandable for visually impaired users via screen readers.

 Operability (Keyboard & Forms)